 The time to shop for clothes is well before the date materializes.
 Have a couple of go-to first date outfits at the ready in your closet.
 When a first date opportunity presents itself, you don’t want to be running to all the thrift stores in town, scrounging for something to wear.

 Ensure your clothing is interchangeable.
 Classic clothing used to build a flexible men’s wardrobe is always worth spending money on over a fashion piece that only works with one other item in your wardrobe.
 You’ll get more mileage out of a light blue dress shirt with a slight pattern than a bright blue one with a graphic design printed on the front.
 A couple sport jackets, a few pairs of interchangeable trousers and jeans, mixed with half a dozen classic shirts can easily yield more than 50 outfit combinations.

 Wear a stylish accessory.
 A small stylish detail like a pocket square in your jacket breast pocket, a boutonniere on your lapel, or a quality watch on your arm can elevate your style in the eyes of a woman because it shows you pay attention to the details.
-Jewelry on a man is a balancing act — I prefer pieces that have meaning to the wearer (these have the additional benefit of being potential conversation starters), but I have to admit the men here have a swagger than enables them to pull this off.
+Jewelry on a man is a balancing act — I prefer pieces that have meaning to the wearer (these have the additional benefit of being potential conversation starters).

 But keep in mind what we said at the outset about the importance of nonverbal clues.
 If something like a boutonniere isn’t true to your personality, skip it.